fifxx/rr2024_project_respository/README.md

 Images - Visualizations and plots generated during the analysis.

-README.md: This file, providing an overview of the project and instructions for replication.
+README.md - Providing an overview of the project and instructions for replication.

 # How to Run the Analysis
 1) Clone the Repository using f.e. git clone <https://github.com/fifxx/rr2024_project_respository>